cybercryptio/d1-entityframework/Encryptonize.SampleDB/README.md

 ## Introduction

-The application shows how to use Encryptonize DB, to encrypt and decrypt data in a database.
-It is a simple REST API that encrypts data in a single column in a MSSQL database.
+The application shows how to use Encryptonize DB to encrypt and decrypt data in a database.
+It exposes a simple REST API that encrypts data in a single column in a MSSQL database.

-The data schema is automatically created on startup, if it does not exists and looks like this:
+The data schema is automatically created on startup, if it does not already exists, and looks like this:

 | Documents        |                                             |
 | ---------------- | ------------------------------------------- |